endocode/kelefstis/README.md

 * anything else is not tested, yet
 * test have been performed against [minikube v1.10](https://kubernetes.io/docs/setup/minikube/)

+## Deprecated

-It makes use of the generators in [k8s.io/code-generator](https://github.com/kubernetes/code-generator) to generate a typed client, informers, listers and deep-copy functions.
+It makes no longer use of the generators in [k8s.io/code-generator](https://github.com/kubernetes/code-generator) to generate a typed client, informers, listers and deep-copy functions.
 You can do this yourself using the `./hack/update-codegen.sh` script.

-The `update-codegen` script will automatically generate the following files &
-directories:

-* `pkg/apis/kelefstis/v1alpha1/zz_generated.deepcopy.go`
-* `pkg/client/`

-Changes should not be made to these files manually, and when creating your own controller based off of this implementation you should not copy these files and instead run the `update-codegen` script to generate your own.
+The [goju library](https://github.com/endocode/goju) is not longer used to implement checks of JSON or YAML definitions by these rules.

 This is an example of how to build use a controller and do simple checks from the inside.
 The principal structure of a `RuleChecker` show, that the definition follows the definition